What's Wrong With Education?

 But not all the ideas work for student achievement.
 Examine the list in the upper section of LESS:

 LESS emphasis on grades.
-How does that lend itself to improvement?
+How does that lend itself to achievement, or even improvement?
 Without an emphasis on what constitutes success, how can anyone know he has achieved it?

 What if we simplify grading at the elementary level?
 No real points for assignments; assign a rating of quality instead.
-Here is how I currently assign grades to my students, based on my years of experience:
+Here is how I currently assign grades to my students, based on what I know about grade level proficiency:

 A = Excellent - Effort and achievement for the task given are maximized.